 If you are interested in sponsoring one of the categories or the awards process, please contact us for more details.

-for a distinguished example of investigative or traditional journalistic reporting
+For a distinguished example of trade journalism, investigative or traditional journalistic reporting

-In summary: This category should demonstrate the use of the online medium to explore interesting developments in the wine business, to expand readers’ knowledge of the world of wine, the activities of companies and individuals, and the developments occurring around the world.
+This category should demonstrate the use of the online medium to explore interesting developments in the wine business, to expand readers’ knowledge of the world of wine, the activities of companies and individuals, and the developments occurring around the world.
+It includes content intended to inform readers about wine, wine makers and the business of selling wine.

-Investigative pieces should go beyond merely restating known facts in order to spread wine education, but research new information and go beyond textbooks and press releases to understand what is really happening.
+Investigative and educational pieces should go beyond merely restating known facts in order to spread wine education, but research and share new information, to go beyond textbooks and press releases to understand what is really happening.
 It will often, though not exclusively, take the form of “objective reporting” and may be technical information, business analysis, people profiles or trend analysis.
 This should be about a combination of primary research, analysis and original thinking.

-In general, content in this category will be aimed at the wine business and those with some commercial connection to the business of wine.
+In general, much of the content in this category will be aimed at the wine business and those with some commercial connection to the business of wine.

 for outstanding examples of wine writing, giving prime consideration to literary quality and originality